WeblateOrg/weblate/docs/user/translating.rst

 to work offline and then merge changes back.
 Your changes will be merged within existing translation (even if it has been changed meanwhile).

+For some formats you can also download compiled file to use withing application (eg. ``.mo`` files for GNU Gettext).

 .. note::

     This ability might be limited by :ref:`privileges`.